 I offer perspective and recommendations that challenge you to think like a professional writer, literary agent, acquisition editor, publisher, bookstore owner, and ultimately your reader.

 As a literary career strategist, I help you better understand the publishing industry and identify opportunities in it.
-I promote and position you whenever I can and am always expanding my knowledge and network, so I can be the best long-term strategic partner I can be.
+I promote and position my best clients whenever I can and am always expanding my knowledge and network, so I can be the best long-term strategic partner I can be.

 How I Work with Literary Agents and Publishers